 Witness Infection arrives on VOD today.
-I had the chance to watch this zombie comedy from filmmaking team Carlos Alazraqui and Jill-Michele Melean and director Andy Palmer.
+I had the chance to watch this zombie comedy from the filmmaking team Carlos Alazraqui and Jill-Michele Melean and director Andy Palmer.

 Witness Infection cast includes co-writer Jill-Michele Melean (“MadTV”, White/Latina), Robert Belushi (“How I Met Your Mother”, Sorority Row), Bret Ernst (“Cobra Kai”), Erinn Hayes (“Children’s Hospital”, “Medical Police”, “Kevin Can Wait”), Monique Coleman (the High School Musical franchise, “Dancing With the Stars”), and Joseph D. Reitman (“Happy!”, Jay and Silent Bob Strike Back).

 Two rival mob families have accidentally been sent to the same city.
 The families arrange a marriage between the son and daughter from each family.

 While the son of the family is trying to leave to avoid the arranged marriage, the town population begins turning into zombies.
 These friends are forced to fight for their lives and save as many people as they can.

 The film has a nice blend of gore and comedy.
 There’s plenty of puss, blood, and some must-see kills.
 There are plenty of laughs blended throughout.
 I will never think of Italian sausage the same.
 I’m

 My only gripe is that, while funny, the Italian American mob tropes are a bit much at times.
 Other than this, Witness Infection was a lot of fun.

 Check it out now on VOD.
 Keep reading to watch the trailer.